Windshield Replacement Quotes: Best Prices 2019

 It may surprise you to learn that your windshield is actually essential to the functionality of your airbags, and the strength of your car frame.
 Your windshield can even save you from the serious injuries, and even possible death, that occur when you fail to wear your seat belt, or your seat belt doesn't work properly.

 An example of this comes from a news report in May of 2015 from Texas.
 A 60 year old woman was lodged and became stuck in her windshield after getting into a car accident.
-While it may seem odd for this to happen–this is precisely what your windshield was made for, in the event that your seat belt is not properly worn when an accident occurs.
+While it may seem odd for this to happen–this is precisely what the windshield was made for, in the event that your seat belt is not properly worn when an accident occurs.
 That's why we have a great system in place to find effective yet cost effective and cheap windshield replacement quotes.

-The purpose of your windshield is multi-faceted, and much more important than you probably know.
+The purpose of a car windshield is multi-faceted, and much more important than you probably know.
 That's why we provide you with the best service with quality in mind.

-It's common sense that your windshield is essential to keeping your vision clear while on the road.
+It's common sense that a windshield is essential to keeping your vision clear while on the road.
 However, did you know that it also makes up to 60% of your vehicle's overall cabin strength?
-The right windshield can hold 1.5 times your vehicle's weight, and keep your car's roof from crushing you in up to 3 consecutive rollovers.
+The right windshield can hold 1.5 times your vehicle's weight, and keep your car's roof from crushing you in up to 5 consecutive rollovers.

-In fact, your windshield is also an important partner to your airbags.
+In fact, a car's windshield is also an important partner to your airbags.
 When your airbags deploy, they exit the compartment at a speed of over 400 miles per hour.
 Instead of hitting you with full force, they first bounce off of your windshield, and then pillow you from possible impact.
-Your windshield needs to be able to absorb the 400 mile per hour impact of your airbags, without fully shattering and causing additional safety issues.
+A windshield needs to be able to absorb the 400 mile per hour impact of your airbags, without fully shattering and causing additional safety issues.

 Now, let's say that your airbags don't go off for some reason.
 A car's windshield is engineered to keep passengers inside of the vehicle, and prevent them from ejecting (such as the example mentioned at the beginning of this article).
 That may seem counterproductive, but if you are ejected from a vehicle, you are highly likely to die from the impact of hitting a tree, the road, or another vehicle with your body.